“My child is smart, it’s just that his test anxiety gets in the way.”

 We focus on PERSONAL bests.
 We don’t compare your child to other learners, instead each learner is working to improve upon their previous performances.
 It’s a true game changer when you begin to make the connection that what matters most is being better than yourself yesterday, or a minute ago and the only way to do that, is to keep trying!

 Katie Harris, Outcomes Coordinator

 Katie brings five years of experience in the field of behavior science to her role as Outcomes Coordinator and Case Manager at Fit Learning St. Louis.
-She previously worked as a board certified behavior analyst in Missouri and Louisiana.
+She previously worked in the field of behavior science in Missouri and Louisiana.

 She graduated from University of New Orleans before earning her Master of Arts degree in Applied Behavioral Science from Lindenwood University in Saint Charles, MO.
 Kate is a member of Psi Chi Honor Society, Omicron Delta Kappa Honor Society and Alpha Chi Honor Society.